FeatureBaseDB/python-pilosa/docs/server-interaction.md

 )
 ```

-Once you create a client, you can create indexes, frames and start sending queries.
+Once you create a client, you can create indexes, fields and start sending queries.

 Here is how you would create a index and field: